-The Company's corporate headquarters and central research laboratories are located in Northfield, Illinois.
+The company's corporate headquarters and central research laboratories are located in Northfield, Illinois.
 The Northfield facilities contain approximately 70,000 square feet on an eight acre site.
-In addition, the Company leases 49,000 square feet of office space in a nearby office complex.
+In addition, the company leases 49,000 square feet of office space in a nearby office complex.

-Stepan Canada maintains a leased sales office in Mississauga, Canada.
+Stepan Canada maintains a leased sales office in Mississagua, Canada.
 Stepan Mexico maintains a leased sales office in Mexico City, Mexico.

-Surfactants are produced at four plants in the United States and six wholly owned subsidiaries: one each in France, United Kingdom, Canada, Mexico, Colombia and Germany.
+Surfactants are produced at four plants in the United States and six wholly owned subsidiaries: one in France, United Kingdom, Canada, Mexico, Colombia and Germany.
 The principal plant is located on a 626 acre site at Millsdale (Joliet), Illinois.
 A second plant is located on a 39 acre tract in Fieldsboro, New Jersey.
 West Coast operations are conducted on an eight acre site in Anaheim, California.
 A fourth plant is located on a 175 acre site in Winder, Georgia.
-The plant, laboratory and office of Stepan Europe are located on a 20 acre site near Grenoble, France.
+The plant, laboratory and office of Stepan Europe are located on a 20 acre site near

+Grenoble, France.
 Stepan Canada, Inc. is located on a 70 acre leased, with an option to purchase, site in Longford Mills, Ontario, Canada.
 Stepan Mexico is located on a 13 acre site in Matamoros, Mexico.
 Stepan Germany is located on a five acre site in Cologne, Germany.
-Stepan UK Limited is located on a five acre site in Stalybridge (Manchester), United Kingdom.
-Stepan Colombia is located on a five acre site in Manizales, Colombia.
-The phthalic anhydride, polyurethane systems and polyurethane polyols plants are also located at Millsdale.
-Specialty products are mainly produced at a plant located on a 19 acre site in Maywood, New Jersey.
+Stepan UK Limited is located on a five acre site in Manizales, Colombia.
+The phthalic anhydride, polyurethane systems and polyurethane polyols plants are also located on a 19 acre site in Maywood, New Jersey.

-The Company owns all of the foregoing facilities except the leased office space and Canadian plant site mentioned above.
-The Company believes these properties are adequate for its operations.
+The company owns all of the foregoing facilities except the leased office space and Canadian plant site mentioned above.
+The company believes these properties are adequate for its operations.